 When is a weed not a weed ?

-When the “weed” is growing where you want it and you are able to use it in more than one way.
+When the “weed” is growing where you want it and you are able to use it in various beneficial ways.

 - nutritious chook food

-- green ground cover offering the naughty “eaters” alternative source of food
+- green ground cover, offering the naughty wildlife nibblers an alternative source of food

-- use infused oil on skin various skin conditions
+- infused oil on skin for various skin conditions

 Making an infused herb oil

-- gently crush the herb as you full the glass jar
+- Gently crush the herb as you fill the glass jar.

-- leave for 2 weeks to turning or shaking every other day
+- Leave for two weeks, turning or shaking every other day.

 Chickweed infused oil will keep for 6 – 12 months if stored in cool dark place and bottled in a dark glass jar.

-- Add enough rose water to make the mask paste (you can add some fresh Aloe Vera Gel if you have it handy)
+- Add enough rose water to make a mask paste.
+(You can add some fresh Aloe Vera Gel if you have it handy.)

 A monthly natural mask will leave your skin feeling luxurious.
 Enjoy.